-The history of capitalism is also the history of really existing developmentalism (Bresser-Pereira 2015), Mercantilism, characterized by the association of the monarchy with the bourgeoisie working to build a large and secure domestic market and to industrialize, was the first historical form of developmentalism.
-It was a successful one: England, France and Belgium industrialized during mercantilism: all rich countries that realized their industrial revolutions immediately after these three countries. beginning with the United States and principally Germany, adopted a developmental strategy; the developmental state in Asia as well as national-developmentalism in Latin America are in this same category, but these countries had to confront the industrial imperialism of those who got there first.
+The history of capitalism is also the history of really existing developmentalism.3 Mercantilism, characterized by the association of the monarchy with the bourgeoisie working to build a large and secure domestic market and to industrialize, was the first historical form of developmentalism.
+It was a successful one: England, France and Belgium industrialized during mercantilism; all rich countries that realized their industrial revolutions immediately after these three countries, beginning with the United States and principally Germany, adopted a developmental strategy; the developmental state in Asia as well as national-developmentalism in Latin America are in this same category, but these countries had to confront the industrial imperialism of those who got their first.
 The second developmentalism in the rich countries was the New Deal and Fordism in the United States followed by the Golden Years of Capitalism in Europe after World War II.
-In Brazil, since the election of a left-wing president, Luis Inácio Lula da Silva, in 2002, there was an attempt to re-establish developmentalism; senator Aloizio Mercadante (2010) called this attempt 'social-developmentalism.'
-The title seemed good to me, because initially the government was able to reduce inequality and increase the rate of growth, but eventually it proved inadequate because besides the growth rate having returned to the low level of the preceding administration, the attempt to form a developmental class coalition had failed.
+In Brazil, since the election of a left-wing president, Luis Inácio Lula da Silva, in 2002, there was an attempt to reestablish developmentalism in Brazil; senator Aloizio Mercadante (2010) called this attempt "social-developmentalism".
+The title seemed to me good, because initially the government was able to reduce inequality and increase the rate of growth, but eventually it proved inadequate because besides the growth rate returned to the low level of the preceding administration, the attempt to form a developmental class coalition failed.

 New developmentalism is historical-deductive theory based on the successful experiences of fast growth, particularly the recent experience of East Asian countries.
 As an existing form of capitalism, developmentalism may be authoritarian or democratic, conservative or progressive, and successful or unsuccessful.
 As a theory, new developmentalism is either right or wrong.
 As it adopts a historical and holistic approach, the social and political aspects are an essential component of the theory.
-It seeks to explain how countries, which are late to the industrial and capitalist revolution, experience economic development and increase the material well-being of their population, as well as why many countries fail to achieve progress or human development, that is to say the gradual achievement of political objectives defined by modern societies: national autonomy, social order, economic growth, individual freedom, social justice, and protection of the environment.
+It seeks to explain how countries, which are late to the industrial and capitalist revolution, experience economic development and increase the material well being of their population, as well as why many countries fail to achieve progress or human development, that is, the gradual achievement of political objectives defined by modern societies: national autonomy, social order, economic growth, individual freedom, social justice and protection of the environment.

-All my life I have been trying to understand and make a contribution to this eighteenth-century idea of progress transformed into human development in the twentieth and twenty-first centuries.
-Borrowing the historical materialism from Marx and Engels, learning from Max Weber, Keynes, and Kalecki, and from classical developmentalism, I have been integrating economics and social and political theory.
+All my life I have been trying to understand and make a contribution to this 18th century idea of progress transformed into human development in the 20th and 21st centuries.
+Borrowing the historical materialism from Marx and Engels, learning from Max Weber, Keynes, and Kalecki, and from classical developmentalism, I have been integrating economics, social and political theory.
 After a long journey, I came to call this integration new developmentalism.
-As I understand it now, within new developmentalism there is (a) a method, (b) a political economy, (c) a microeconomics, (d) a macroeconomics, (e) a distributive policy, and (f) an applied economics.
-The method is the historical-deductive method, not the neoclassical hypothetic-deductive method; the political economy of new developmentalism includes themes like the claim that the origin of economic development was the industrial revolution, the claim that capitalism and the modern state were originally developmental because mercantilist, and the concepts of developmental class coalition and developmental state; the economic theory of new developmentalism comprises a developmental macroeconomics already reasonably defined.2 and a developmental microeconomics, which, for the moment, is just a draft, but adopts a key distinction between the competitive and the non-competitive sector of modern capitalist economies; the distributive policy is critical of fiscal and exchange rate populism, defending progressive taxes, minimum wage policy, low level for the interest rate and increase of social expenditures or collective consumption; and the applied economics is formed of all papers that empirically substantiate the main claims of new developmentalism.
+As I understand it now, within new developmentalism there is (a) a method, (b) a political economy, (c) a microeconomics, (d) a macroeconomics, and (e) an applied economics.
+The method is the historical-deductive method, not the neoclassical hypothetic-deductive method; the political economy of new developmentalism includes themes like the claim that the origin of economic development was the industrial revolution, the claim that capitalism and the modern state were originally developmental because mercantilists, and the concepts of developmental class coalition and developmental state; the economic theory of new developmentalism comprises a developmental macroeconomics already reasonably defined,4 and a developmental microeconomics, which, for the moment, is just a draft, but adopts a key distinction between the competitive and the non-competitive sector of modern capitalist economies; the applied economics is formed of all papers that empirically substantiate the main claims of new developmentalism.